 my dad were a better value (more denim for the same price).

-We raised alfalfa for the cows and got five or six cuttings
+for the cows and got five or six cuttings during the summertime.

-during the summertime.
-After each cutting we would request
+After each cutting we would request irrigation water from

-During the war my dad went out into the fields after dark
+my dad went out into the fields after dark to change the

-hand.
-Apparently on one occasion a neighbor or a "dollar-man"
+on one occasion a neighbor or a "dollar-man" saw

-saw him and reported him for his violation of the sundown
+him and reported him for his violation of the sundown curfew.

-curfew.
-The sheriff came to our house the next day and my
+The sheriff came to our house the next day and my dad received

-dad received a stern warning.
-I'm not sure what would have
+a stern warning.
+I'm not sure what would have happened if

-happened if they would have caught him outside his house
+they would have caught him outside his house after dark

 When the War